-How Much Is a Conservatory?
+How Much Does a Conservatory Cost?

 Why even have a conservatory in the first place?